mragilsa/al-quran-web/README.md

-# Quran Web
+# Al-Quran Web

-Quran Web is a modern web app for reading and listening to the entire Quran.
+Al-Quran Web is a modern web app for reading and listening to the entire Quran.
 It provides access to 114 Surahs, audio recitations from various Qaris, Latin transliteration, and Indonesian translations.

 ---